robinadaptor/robinadaptor.github.io/chronon/index.md

 2019, Nov, Chronon is listed on Chamber Ex.

 ***
+## Contribution

+This system is `the first POS cryptocurrency to realize transparent transaction policy among Dash/PIVX forking systems`.
+So there is no zero protocol, dark transfer procee.
+This system is suitable for international annti-money laundering (AML) policies. [`policy`](https://github.com/robinadaptor/help/blob/master/systempolicy.md)

+***
 ## Donations

 Robin project manages and develops cryptocurrency coins.
 For many community members, Robin project provides more quality applications and leads the blockchain culture soundly.
 All development is done as a donation, and when a certain donation is completed, we will gradually develop applications for coin holders.
 Thank you.